-Djokovic looked nigh invincible during Thursday’s demolition of the Spaniard Ferrer, dropping just five games against the fourth seed and Murray’s former coach Brad Gilbert declared he’d never seen anyone hit the ball so well.
+Djokovic looked nigh invincible during Thursday’s demolition of David Ferrer, dropping just five games against the fourth seed and Murray’s former coach Brad Gilbert declared he’d never seen anyone hit the ball so well.
 But I believe Murray can end Djokovic’s Melbourne winning streak.
 Here’s why.

 1. Variety: Djokovic’s metronomic ball-striking has seen him win three Australian Open titles but he’s a little one-dimensional compared to Murray who has literally every option available to him.
 These two move better than anyone else in the game right now (apart from maybe Gael Monfils) and winning points at the net will be vital to success.
 Murray is a better and more natural volleyer than Djokovic and that’s where he could have an edge.

 2. Melbourne jinx: No one has ever managed to win the Australian Open three times in a row in the Open Era.
-The 17 time Grand Slam champ Federer and Andre Agassi have come closest but both men saw their hat-trick dreams dashed.
+Roger Federer and Andre Agassi have come closest but both men saw their hat-trick dreams dashed.
 Injury prevented Agassi from going for the treble in 2002 and in 2008, it was Djokovic who outplayed Federer (the 2006 and 2007 champion) in the semi-finals in straight sets.

 3. Quality serving: Djokovic’s returning is top drawer and to beat him you have to serve out of your skin.
 Stanislas Wawrinka managed it for a set and a half in the fourth round but his 1st serve percentage toppled and that let Djokovic back into the match.
 Fortunately for Murray fans, I don’t think he’s ever served as well as in this tournament.
 He was landing with over 70% 1st serves for most of his five set battle with Federer and if he can earn a similar number of cheap points against Djokovic, it will help build the pressure on the Serb.